Cursor Control and Gestures on iPhone and iPad

 Scroll with Two Fingers vertically or horizontally.

-Hold one finger down until a purple signal appears to drag windows and files, select text, etc.
+Hold one finger down until a blue signal appears to drag windows and files, select text, etc. 1

 Other Supported Gestures